 Halloween parties have come a long way since people tried to convince blindfolded guests that peeled grapes were eyeballs and a bowl of spaghetti was someone's guts.
 Recipes for spooky and gross Halloween treats create impressively realistic brains, blood, and other terrifying tableaus.
 Some are so gruesome that they might not be appropriate for younger crowds, and even adult guests might have a hard time indulging, no matter how delicious the fare.
 Have fun putting together a ghastly and gory menu with these 23 recipes.

-Made from simple and cheap ingredients with a recipe from Martha Stewart, delightful cakes made to look like severed fingers -- with almonds for nails -- are just the right balance of delicious and frightening.
+Made from simple and cheap ingredients, delightful cakes made to look like severed fingers -- with almonds for nails -- are just the right balance of delicious and frightening.
 A large batch creates a dramatic look when placed together in a serving dish.Recipe: Martha Stewart

-Take a classic edible worms recipe on Food.com to the next level by serving the gummi worms as if they're coming out of a can tipped over on a bed of crumbled cookie "dirt."
+Take a classic edible worms recipe to the next level by serving the gummi worms as if they're coming out of a can tipped over on a bed of crumbled cookie "dirt."
 Making worms at home from gelatin, rather than using store-bought candy, allows for customized, true-to-life colors.
 Because they take a long time to set, the worms can be made up to a week in advance.

 Give water a dingy, dark, and cursed feel by turning it black.
 Mixing in activated charcoal turns water dark gray or black without changing the flavor.
 Some people drink it throughout the year, believing the charcoal helps rid the body of toxins (which could help flush out all the sugar consumed at Halloween).
 It's available at pharmacies and stores that sell nutritional supplements.